Mating parabolic rational maps with Hecke groups: Hecke group and the associated external class

 An explicit computation shows that the M{\"o}bius involution $\sigma$ is given by

 while the map $\rho$ is clearly given by $\rho(z)=\omega z$.
-The Hecke and Farey maps $H_d, F_d$ do not admit analytic continuations in a neighborhood of the fixed point $1$.
-However, straightforward computation using the maps $\sigma, \rho$ show that the two branches of each of these maps at $1$ can be extended analytically in a neighborhood of $1$ as different parabolic germs.
+The Farey map $F_d$ does not admit an analytic continuation in a neighbourhood of the fixed point $1$.
+However, a straightforward computation using the maps $\sigma, \rho$ shows that the two branches of $F_d$ at $1$ can be extended analytically in a neighbourhood of $1$ as different parabolic germs.
 Specifically, these germs have the following power series expansion:

 and